earthly/website/blog/_posts/2022-02-07-golang-grpc-example.md

 }
 ~~~

 Did I say handle errors?
 That is where things get a little trickier.
 In a REST service, I can infer meaning from response codes.
-Insert, shown above, is pretty simple but when implementing `Retrieve` I'd like to differentiate between a server error and a id not existing.
-That was straightforward with Rest, I had 404s and 500s.
+Insert, shown above, is pretty simple, but I need to differentiate between a server error and an id not existing when implementing `Retrieve`.
+That was straightforward with Rest: I had 404s and 500s.

 It turns out gRPC has something similar.